 LED lighting on the rise

-In recent years, LED lighting technology has spread more and more in station, studio and stage lighting because of its durability and energy efficiency.
+In recent years, LED lighting technology has spread more and more in stadion, studio and stage lighting because of its durability and energy efficiency.
 This development did not always take place to the delight of the television and film production industry, as the individual spectrum of an LED light source in particular can lead to incorrect color representation and color casts.
 An effect that can only be corrected by expensive post-production after the recording.

 Assessment of color rendering